-Broker: Sunny Cars
+Broker: Sunny Cars GmbH

-Location: Lisboa Airport
+Location: Lisbon Airport (Shuttle Service)

 The magnificent residence was built at Porto's highest point at the beginning of the 20th century in the neo-Gothic castle style.
 From its tower, which from afar reminds of Notre-Dame in Paris, one can enjoy great views across the old town.
 The listed property stands in a quiet and shady garden of palmtrees, where groups of seats invite to relax.
 The rooms are designed in two different styles – some classically elegant, others modern; most have their own balcony and view of the garden.
-In the morning breakfast with traditional Portuguese dishes is served in the impressive dining room or on the terrace above the garden.
+In the morning Breakfast with traditional Portuguese dishes is served in the impressive dining room or on the terrace above the garden.